drrnb/canvaswatch/README.md

 From within Discord you can use the following commands to setup the bot:
 `/announcements-channel <channel>` to set the text channel to post announcements to.
 `/assignments-channel <channel>` to set the text channel to post assignments to.

+For the smoothest ride I recommend running the above commands and then restarting the bot.
+It should just work unattended from then on.

+Once setup the bot will check for new assignments and announcements every 5 minutes.
+You can change this from near the top of `index.js` if you wish.

+You can tell it to fetch assignments and announcements like so:
 `/announcements-fetch` to get the latest announcements.
 `/assignments-fetch` to get the latest assignments.

-Once setup the bot will check for new assignments and announcements every 5 minutes.
-You can change this from near the top of `index.js` if you wish.
+If an assignment or announcement has already been posted, it won't post it again.

 ## Bugs & Issues
 There is bound to be some issues and broken things somewhere along the line, feel free to submit pull requests and issues and if I get around to it I'll take a look.
 I know for one that the error handling isn't perfect.
 Make sure you have the right bot permissions in Discord. ;)